mashh-lab/agents/README.md

 ### CORS

 CORS (Cross-Origin Resource Sharing) is configured in `src/mastra/index.ts`.
 Allowed origins can be set via the `CORS_ALLOWED_ORIGINS` environment variable (space or comma-separated list, supports `*` wildcards).
 Defaults to `http://localhost:3000`.

+### Authentication

+If the `MASTRA_API_KEY` environment variable is provided, the server enables a simple API-key based authentication layer.
+Clients must send this token either as a Bearer token in the `Authorization` header or via an `apiKey` query parameter.
+When the key matches, requests are treated as coming from an admin user.

 ### Deployment